microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

 > After moving the resources, the ‘Link to VMMServer’ should appear in the portal.
 > > If the number of resources is large, you can use the CLI to link the resources to SCVMM by using the next step.

-### Step 5: Use CLI to Link Machines (Preview Extension)
+### Step 5: Use Azure CLI command to Link Machines (Preview Extension)

-You can use a CLI command available in the **preview** version of the SCVMM extension to manually link machines.
+You can use a Az CLI command available in the **preview** version of the SCVMM extension to manually link machines.

 1. Install the preview CLI extension: